DEX-ware/fair-atomic-swap/doc/eip-draft/eip-draft_fair_atomic_swap.md

 ## Purpose

-Atomic Swap enables two parties to atomically exchange their own assets without trusted third parties.
+This EIP proposes a token standard supporting Atomic Swap-based American Call Options:

-And an American-style Option is a contract which gives the option buyer the right to buy or sell an asset, while the buyer can exercise the contract no later than the strike time.
++ Atomic Swap enables two parties to atomically exchange their own assets without trusted third parties; and

-This EIP proposes a token standard supporting Atomic Swap-based American Call Options.
++ an American-style Option is a contract which gives the option buyer the right to buy or sell an asset, while the buyer can exercise the contract no later than the strike time.

 ## Motivation